astropy/astropy/docs/uncertainty/index.rst

 Introduction
 ============

+.. note:: This subpackage is still in development.

 ``astropy`` provides a |Distribution| object to represent statistical distributions in a form that acts as a drop-in replacement for a |Quantity|
 object or a regular |ndarray|.
 Used in this manner, |Distribution| provides